Zuru (company): Recognition

 In 2022, Crazy Bunch O Balloons by Zuru won the Outdoor Toy of the Year award.

 In December 2024, the Mowbrays were named 'visionary leaders of the year' at the 2024 Deloitte Top 200 Awards.

 Brands

+As of 2024, the company operates four main divisions: ZURU Toys, ZURU Edge, ZURU Tech, and Rhodes Pet Science.
 Zuru created a variety of brands over the years including X-Shot, Bunch O Balloons, 5 Surprise, Mini Brands, X-Shot Water, Rainbocorn, Gumi Yum, and Snackles.
 They also partnered with The Walt Disney Company, Nickelodeon, Universal Studios, and DreamWorks.

 Partnership

 In 2024, the company announced a collaboration with Ulta Beauty in designing a first-ever beauty Mini Brands collection.
 They also launched a partnership with KFC.